-- 1. Three arguments for idealism
+- 1. Three arguments for idealism against the reality of primary qualities

 - 2. Arguments against abstract ideas

 - 3. Accounts of mathematics and science

 Berkeley's work is mainly found in his Principles (i.e. A Treatise Concerning the Principles of Human Knowledge), which was not well-received at the time (1710), and his Three Dialogues Between Hylas and Philonous (1713), which was Berkeley's attempt to present a popular version of his work.
 In the Three Dialogues, Hylas (man of matter) presents Locke's materialism and Philonous (lover of mind) is Berkeley's mouthpiece.